 Students are entitled to Vaasa city social welfare services and, under certain conditions, to income support.
 For more details, please see the Vaasa City webpage.

 In all matters relating to income you can contact the Student Union’s Specialist in Students Interests.

 Studies not progressing - who can I turn to?

 Finnish Student Health Service (FSHS)

 Mental health problems are the most common university student health problems.
 Mental health can be compromised due to issues related to studying or other everyday life issues.
 Help on issues related to mental health can be obtained from FSHS health care and nurses, general practitioners, specialist nurses and social workers, psychologists and psychiatrists.
-You can book an FSHS appointment here.
+Book an FSHS appointment.

 The University of Vaasa employs a study psychologist, who is specialized in the psychology of learning, counselling and advising.
 You can discuss personal issues related to your studies, such as study motivation, fatique and anxiety, confidentially with the study psychologist.